What is it?

 - If you have more precise questions on the contents of a specific course, please contact the responsible person of the course.
 You can find his/her name in WebOodi under course description or in course search under course overview.

 How many courses?
 How about lab or thesis work?

-- If you plan to write your thesis or do research during your exchange period please include in the learning agreement the title of your thesis or research, and an invitation letter from your supervisor at UH.
-Check the Tuhat -research database for possible voluntary supervisors.
+- If you plan to write your thesis or do research during your exchange period, please include in the learning agreement the title of your thesis or research, and include an invitation letter from your supervisor at UH to your application.
+Check the Tuhat -research database for possible supervisors.

 Step-by-step guide for the Learning Agreement process

 - Fill in the learning agreement at the Mobility Online application system.
 You can optionally use the Learning agreement of your home institution, provided that it fullfills the criteria for an Erasmus Learning Agreement.
 If you use the Mobility Online Learning Agreement, see detailed instructions here.
 Please note that the learning agreement is an obligatory step of the online application.
 You should add the course names and course codes in Mobility Online one by one and then print the form.
 Exceptions: